-A week ago, I was asked by an aspiring professional about my advice when applying for jobs.
+A week ago, I was asked by an aspiring sports science professional about my advice when applying for jobs.
 The question went like this, “I have seen a lot of jobs out there, that I would quite like, but not the job that I really want.
 Should I apply for the jobs that would be good but I might not enjoy or wait for the dream job and go for that?”

 I didn’t have a straight answer for the chap, but I was sympathetic for a potentially tricky situation.